ZhongyangMA/ZhongyangMA.github.io/_posts/2018-02-07-Elasticsearch-from-Concept-to-Actual-Deployment.md

 }
 ```

-_The **\_version** ensures that the new data will never be overwriten by old data when the data synchronization happens between the nodes in a cluster._
+_The **\_version** ensures that the new data will never be overwritten by old data when the data synchronization happens between the nodes in a cluster._

 ### Delete Examples